Nine Reasons People Aren’t Singing in Worship

 - The congregation feels they are not expected to sing.
 As worship leaders, we often get so involved in our professional production of worship that we fail to be authentic, invite the congregation into the journey of worship, and then do all we can to facilitate that experience in singing familiar songs, new songs introduced properly, and all sung in the proper congregational range.

 - We fail to have a common body of hymnody.
-With the availability of so many new songs, we often become schizophrenic in our worship planning, pulling songs from so many sources without reinforcing the songs and helping the congregation to take them on as a regular expression of their worship.
+With the availability of so many new songs, we often become haphazard in our worship planning, pulling songs from so many sources without reinforcing the songs and helping the congregation to take them on as a regular expression of their worship.
 In the old days, the hymnal was that repository.
 Today, we need to create song lists to use in planning our times of worship. (more)

 - Worship leaders ad lib too much.
 Keep the melody clear and strong.
 The congregation is made up of sheep with limited ranges and limited musical ability.
 When we stray from the melody to ad lib, the sheep try to follow us and end up frustrated and quit singing.
 Some ad lib is nice and can enhance worship, but don’t let it lead your sheep astray.